 Your writing skill is being put to test here.
 Make something that is ordinary sound extraordinary.
 Remember that your objective here is to be called down for an interview.
 Use powerful verbs or adjectives that not only bring out what you have done but make it sparkle.
-For example, if you are an In-charge of a community service project, use words such as “Successfully” , “Piloted” and “Spearheaded” As the saying goes, if you have it, flaunt it.
+For example, if you are an In-charge of a community service project, use words such as “Successfully”, “Piloted” and “Spearheaded” As the saying goes, if you have it, flaunt it.
 No one is going to know how good you are if you do not tell them.
 Do not downplay your own achievements and think that they are not worth mentioning, at least not in the scholarship application process.

 Never tell a Lie

-Despite of what we have told you above, never fabricate something that is not true.
-Not only will you not be able to sleep well at night, you also face legal consequences which will be detrimental for your future.
+Despite what we have told you above, never fabricate something that is not true.
+Not only will you not be able to sleep well at night, but you also face legal consequences which will be detrimental for your future.
 You certainly do not want to risk losing it all for a scholarship.
 Furthermore, interviewers will ascertain the authenticity of what was mentioned in the application letter/resume by grilling you on your experience.
 And trust us, they are terrific lie detectors.

 Experience or achievements related to the scholarship you are applying for constitute bonus points for you, given that most other applicants who just graduated from JC/polytechnic likely do not have much non-academic involvement.
 Internships and attachments are typical examples of relevant industrial experience.
 If you are thinking of getting a science scholarship, then having a stint at A*STAR is certainly a feather in your cap.
-This is usually an indicator that you have some sort of passion or interest in the organization that you are applying a scholarship from.
+This is usually an indicator that you have some sort of passion or interest in the organization that you are applying for a scholarship from.
 What if you want a scholarship from a school?
-Relevance counts as well, as no schools will want a scholar who pledge allegiance to a rival school.
+Relevance counts as well, as no schools will want a scholar who pledges allegiance to a rival school.
 Show that you like the school by taking part in activities that are held by the school.
-There are many of such activities all year round.
+There are many such activities all year round.

-If you already have all the elements of a successful application, the last thing you want is to get penalized due to poor impression.
+If you already have all the elements of a successful application, the last thing you want is to get penalized due to a poor impression.
 Proofread your application for grammar errors and make sure that the language use is consistent.
 For example, in your CCA description, choose to use either past or present tense and keep to the same format throughout the resume.
 It can be frustrating to read a resume that is full of grammatical errors and is inconsistent.

 5) Recommendation letter